AAVWALSH/Amazon_Vine_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/100727593/175836227-cfc3abf5-b01b-42fe-9081-1175d3022e06.png)

 35% of the 5 star reviews were paid for.
-54% of the 5 star reviews were NOT paid for.
+54% of the 5 star reviews were not paid for.

 ### Summary

-Based on the fact that 54% of the 5 star reviews, among the reviews deemed 'helpful', were not paid for indicts that there is not a bias towards favorable paid reviews.
+Based on the fact that 54% of the 5 star reviews, among the reviews deemed 'helpful', were not paid for indicatess that there is not a bias towards favorable paid reviews.
 Only 35% of the paid reviews were 5 stars which may indicate that paid reviewers responded honestly about the products, and that they may be good but not great.
 For further analysis I would look at the breakdown of the other star ratings.
 It would be interesting to see if there were any paid 1 star rating.
+Looking at the product titles column, it is clear that this dataset covers a wide range of pet products.
+For a more accurate analysis of the Vine program might be to look at a select number of best-selling products that were included in the Vine program and compare the ratio of paid/unpaid reviews on those select product.